s403o/GuestBook/README.md

 # django-guestbook
-A guestbook is a simple guestbook application for the Django web framework, It is closely based on the contributed comments application.
+A guestbook is a simple guestbook application for the Django web framework, It is like a comments application.